On Winking Judges

 (orig. pub.
 10/1/2010)

 The date of my trial came and I was worried sick, because my attorney had not done anything to prepare.
 It was in Steamboat Springs before Judge Richard Doucette.
-The night before, Larry told me that the judge who’d cited me, Mary Lynne James, was willing to drop the contempt charge in exchange for an apology.
+The night before, Larry told me that the county court judge who’d cited me, Mary Lynne James, was willing to drop the contempt charge in exchange for an apology.
 (At first, I thought she would be apologizing to me, but he set me straight!)
 While Doucette was memorializing this agreement in open court, however, something strange occurred.
-The judge made a statement to Larry indicating he knew his personal plans, accompanied by a wink, which absolutely shocked me–I can’t believe I have forgotten exactly what he said now, only that I was flabbergasted, because it indicated communication had taken place between them, when Larry had told me he had never done anything before Judge Doucette and did not know him.
+The judge made a statement to Larry indicating he knew his personal plans, accompanied by a wink, which absolutely shocked me–I can’t believe I have forgotten exactly what he said, only that I was flabbergasted, because it indicated communication had taken place between them, when Larry had told me he had never done anything before Judge Doucette and did not know anything about him.

 We took a break in the proceedings, and I believed I was getting off in exchange for an apology, except that Larry made me sit down on a bench outside the judge’s chambers, while he went in to talk to him.
-I protested–I wanted to come, too, and had the right to do so, as the real party in interest–and Larry would not let me.
+I protested–I wanted to come, too, and had the right to do so–and Larry would not let me.
 I never saw the prosecutor go in, so this was an improper ex parte meeting between my attorney and the judge.
 When Larry came out, he said the judge had agreed to dismiss the contempt charge, but would be referring the matter to the Office of Attorney Regulation Counsel for discipline.
 I did not want to take this deal, then.
 It was not what I had agreed to.
 Larry got angry with me and MADE me take the deal.
 Because he was not prepared to go to trial, I had no choice but to give in.

 Larry had come to town wearing a long black coat, as well as carrying a black purse.
 I remember this because he wryly commented that Craig was not the sort of place where a man should be carrying a purse.
 I have thought about that purse in the past year and suddenly realized that there may have been cash in it with which Larry paid off the judge.